AndreasNaustdal/patternlab/README.md

 `gulp serve`

+This executes one of the main gulp tasks which compiles our solution.
+The task starts up a local web server that hosts the solution and the task will keep running and listen for changes on certain files within our solution.

 The application will now open in your default browser at url: [http://localhost:3000](http://localhost:3000).

 Try interracting a bit with the site